JTWWilson/resources/Database Concepts.md

 To prevent replication of data, i.e. to prevent Bob from appearing twice in the table, and to build inter-table relationships each record needs a unique identifier - we call this a **primary key**.
 No two records can share a primary key.

 There is a major problem with flat-file databases: say that Bob decided that he was going to get a pet hippopotamus for Christmas.
 However, there is no space on Bob's record to add another pet.
-We could of course add another column to the table, however our table would get rather large if Bib went and bought a farm.
+We could, of course, add another column to the table, however, our table would get rather large if Bib went and bought a farm.
 The solution to this is the **relational database**

 ## Relational databases